How do I become a USDA organic certifying agent?

 What you must submit

-For NOP to process your accreditation application, you must submit the below listed documents and a $500 fee.
-Please note that the $500 fee is only a small portion of the total cost of accreditation (see Costs below).
+For NOP to process your accreditation application, you must submit all the information required in 7 CFR 205.503(a-e) and 205.504(a-e), and a $500 fee.
+Please note that the $500 fee is only a small portion of the total cost of accreditation (see Cost below).

-- For a government entity, a copy of the official’s authority to conduct certification services under 7 CFR Part 205;
+- For a government entity, a copy of the official authority to conduct certification services under 7 CFR Part 205;

 - For a private entity, documentation showing the entity’s status and organizational purpose, such as articles of incorporation and by-laws or ownership or membership provisions, and its date of establishment;